Among the Shadows: Production

 Filming began on November 15, 2015, under the working title The Shadow Within.
 The film was primarily shot in Brussels, continuing into December 2015 and early 2016.

 It is Lohan's first film appearance since The Canyons in 2013.
 Lohan was cast in the film when producer Ross Otterman asked her to be in it after she had moved to London in the previous year.
 Otterman stated: "Initially, when we approached her management, it took a while to get any traction until we informed them that we were going to shoot the film in Brussels.
-After that, everything just kind of came together," continuing about the experience, "We've seen her ability to act, and we know that she can carry pretty much any role that she wants to.
+After that, everything just kind of came together", continuing about the experience, "We've seen her ability to act, and we know that she can carry pretty much any role that she wants to.
 She was very professional."

-Otterman also talked about the lengthy postproduction process, saying it is a common operating procedure for independently financed films, "We shot in five countries over ten months so there's a lot of editing and planning to do, plus sound.
-The end product took a while," explaining, "but the film was actually finished in 2018, it just takes time to show it to buyers and go through the distribution process [...]
+Otterman also talked about the lengthy post-production process, saying it is a common operating procedure for independently financed films, "We shot in five countries over ten months so there's a lot of editing and planning to do, plus sound.
+The end product took a while", explaining, "but the film was actually finished in 2018, it just takes time to show it to buyers and go through the distribution process [...]
 We were actually pretty happy [with] the way things turned out."

 Release

 Among the Shadows was initially acquired by Tombstone Distribution, a subsidiary of Archstone Distribution, in February 2016.
 The film was then listed for sale at the European Film Market at the Berlin International Film Festival in February 2018, being acquired for distribution by Momentum Pictures, Entertainment One, and VMI Worldwide.
-It was released on video on demand (VOD) on March 5, 2019, and on DVD on August 6, 2019.
+It was released in the United States on video on demand (VOD) on March 5, 2019, and on DVD on August 6, 2019.
 In August 2019, it was released in Japan.
 The film also had a home video release in Italy by Blue Swan Entertainment on November 6, 2019.
-It was released in the United Kingdom on June 29, 2020, by High Fliers Films.
+It was released on DVD in the United Kingdom on June 29, 2020, by High Fliers Films.